Outrage mounts over Amit Shah’s statement blaming Kukis in Myanmar for Manipur violence

 A rally organised on May 3 to oppose the Meiteis’ demand descended into violence and has since then left 187 dead and several thousands in shelter camps.

-Shah’s claims ‘a figment of imagination’
+Shah’s claims ‘a figment of imagination’: Kuki groups

 Shah’s remarks on Kuki immigrants from Myanmar contributing to the unrest in Manipur has irked several Kuki groups as well as legislators.